What are demand generation tools?

 Layer intent data into prioritization.
 Focus your budget and effort on accounts showing active research behavior rather than spreading resources evenly.
 In-market accounts convert at higher rates and close faster.

 Build multi-touch, multi-channel campaigns.
 Combine email, ads, and direct outreach in coordinated sequences that reach buyers where they spend time.
 Single-touch campaigns rarely work in B2B.
+Effective inbound lead generation is one input to a multi-channel program, not a substitute for one.

 Test messaging and offers systematically.
 Run controlled experiments on value props, CTAs, and content formats to find what resonates.
 What works for one segment might not work for another.